tamikamqhum/Sanrio_Ranking/README.md

 ## Dashboard Design
 **Overview**
-- This dashboard is designed to provide insights into Sanrio Character Rankings for both technical and non-technical audiences.
-It combines interactive filters, visual storytelling and key performance indicators to maximise user engagement and understanding.
+- The dashboard was designed to deliver insights effectively for both technical and non-technical audiences.
+It integrates interactive elements, visual storytelling, and key performance indicators (KPIs) to maximize engagement.

 ---
 **Page 1: Overview of Ranking**